QuentinRa/blog.quentinra.dev/info/linux/scripts/index.md

 text2="Hello, World"
 ```

-You can even store the output of a command
+You can even store the output of a command to work on it

 ```bash
 command_output1=`ls -la .`